What is a 730 Evaluation and What Must Every Spouse or Parent Know?

 How does a 730 evaluation start?

 A 730 evaluation generally starts by agreement (called a stipulation) which is then signed by the court (and becomes a stipulation and order).
 Sometimes, if the spouses cannot agree, the Court may order a 730 evaluation despite one spouse's objection.
 The Court can even order a 730 evaluation over both spouse's objections or if neither spouse requests it.

-730 evaluation by agreement
+1. A 730 evaluation may start by agreement

 A 730 evaluation by agreement is common in California family law cases, especially when each spouse or parent believes they may benefit from it.